danpopovsky1997/strengthcore-project1/README.md

 ## Deployment

 The webpage is deployed using GitHub Pages and can be carried out by performing the following steps:
-1. In the repo, navigate to the settings
+1. In the repository, navigate to the settings
 2. from the menu on the left hand side of the screen click on "Pages"
-3. Ensure that you set the "source" to "Deploy from branch
+3. Ensure that you set the "source" to "Deploy from branch"
 4. Select your desired "Branch" from the drop down menu
-5. Click "Save" and following the page refresh, you should be provided with a URL link of the publish site
+5. Click "Save" and following the page refresh, you should be provided with a URL link of the published site

 If you would like to fork my repository, make sure that you follow the steps provided:
 1. Go to the repository you wish to fork
 2. Click on the "Fork" button in the right corner at the top
 3. Select the desired owner and repository name.
 You may add a description of choice
-4. Ensure that you copy to a default brand or all branches
+4. Ensure that you copy to a default branch or all branches
 5. Click "Create Form"

 If you wish to clone a repository, follow the steps below:
 1. Go the the repository you wish to clone
 2. Click the "Code" button above the files
-3. Selected the method you wish to use when cloning, which would ethier be HTTPS, SSH or GitHub CLI
+3. Select the method you wish to use when cloning, which would ethier be HTTPS, SSH or GitHub CLI
 4. Open Git Bash
 5. Chanage the current directory to the location you wish to have the cloned directory
 6. Proceed to type "git clone", and then ensure that the URL you copied is pasted.
 It should look like the following with your GitHub username instead of the "YOUR-USERNAME": "$ git clone https://github.com/YOUR-USERNAME/DESIRED-REPOSITORY"